Nuitka/Nuitka-website/site/posts/nuitka-release-22.rst

    be a ``gcc`` binary causing errors.
 Fixed in 2.1.6 already.

--  Windows: Fix, by default, scan only for ``.bin`` and ``.exe`` binaries for Nuitka package configuration EXE dependency patterns.
+-  Windows: Fix, by default, scan only for ``.bin`` and ``.exe`` binaries for Nuitka Package Configuration EXE dependency patterns.
    This was the intended value, but it had not taken effect yet.
 Fixed in 2.1.6 already.